ryan-roemer/thorax-docs/src/content/api.md

 ### validate *validate (attributes, errors)*

 Triggered on a view when `serialize` is called, passed an an attributes hash and errors array after `validateInput` is called.
-Use in combination with the `error` event to display and clear errors from your views.
+Use in combination with the `invalid` event to display and clear errors from your views.

     Thorax.View.on({
       validate: function(attributes, errors) {
         //clear previous errors if present
       },
-      error: function(errors) {
+      invalid: function(errors) {
         errors.forEach(function(error) {
           //lookup input by error.name
           //display error from error.message